I was about five or six years old, and sitting on the floor of my great-grandmother’s kitchen, when I first heard the word “vegetarian”.

 It happened when I learned – quite suddenly and brutally – exactly what happens in the animal agriculture industry.
 This time, it wasn’t a decision that came out of nowhere.
 I knew exactly why I was doing it.

 I was scrolling through Facebook one evening in late January 2013 when my eyes were drawn to an advertisement at the side of my newsfeed.
-It was advertising a video called What Came Before, produced for a U.S. farmed animal sanctuary called Farm Sanctuary (the creativeness of that name gets me every time) and narrated by Steve-O. I knew of Steve-O and I had heard of Jackass, but I had never watched it.
-I still haven’t watched it, in all honesty, but that is beside the point.
+It was advertising a video called What Came Before, produced for a U.S. farmed animal sanctuary called Farm Sanctuary (the creativeness of that name gets me every time) and narrated by Steve-O.

 What Came Before shocked me.
 The video took an excruciatingly detailed look at the lives that animals trapped within the factory farming system must endure: the violence, the deprivation, the unrelenting misery of it all…

 Breaking away from home and going abroad for a while turned out to be just what I needed to solidify my intentions.
 The dairy industry is deeply embedded in Irish culture, with many dairy farming families stretching back for generations.
-I somehow knew that it would be much easier to adopt a fully plant-based diet and spend that time familiarising myself with the ins and outs of this new way of life, away from the pressures of home, the awkwardness of having to constantly answer questions, and my niggling fear that I was being impossibly rude and difficult every time I turned down a piece of cheese.
+I knew that it would be much easier to adopt a fully plant-based diet and spend time familiarising myself with the ins and outs of this new way of life, away from the pressures of home, the awkwardness of having to constantly answer questions, and my niggling fear that I was being impossibly rude and difficult every time I turned down a piece of cheese.

 When I returned from New York, there was no more wavering, no more doubts.
-I was ready to be clear in my intentions, and I knew that I would never again make myself eat something that contained milk or cheese in order to avoid appearing rude.
+I was ready to be clear in my intentions, and I knew that I would never again make myself eat something that contained milk or cheese in order to avoid appearing impolite.

 2016 was the year I came into my own, in terms of becoming confident as an activist.